PRX/Porter/README.md

 For `AWS/S3` destinations, the contents of `Parameters` are passed directly to the [upload_file()](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.upload_file) method as `ExtraArgs`.
 S3 will default the `content-type` to `binary/octet-stream`, so you may generally want to define that parameter.

+The output for the task includes the destination bucket, object key, transcoded file size in bytes, and duration in milliseconds (see example below).

 Input:

 ```json